Services

 Who is eligible for the Deaf and Disability Arts: Materials for Visual Artists program?

-To be eligible for the Deaf and Disability Arts: Materials for Visual Artists program, you must: Ontario-based professional Deaf or disabled artist Working in visual art or craft
+To be eligible for the Deaf and Disability Arts: Materials for Visual Artists program, you must: Ontario-based Deaf or disabled artist Visual art or craft practice

 What expenses are eligible under Deaf and Disability Arts: Materials for Visual Artists?